-A descender is the portion of a letter that extends below the baseline of a font.
-The line that the descender creates is known as the descender line.
-Letters with descenders are l, j, p, q, and y.
-K, v, and w also have descenders, but their descenders don’t extend as far below the baseline as the descenders of the first five letters listed.
+A descender is the portion of a letter that extends below the baseline of a font and forms its line, known as the descender line.
+Notes that possess descenders include L, J, P, Q, and Y, while K, V, and W also have descenders that don’t extend as deeply below their baseline as those listed earlier.

 While most fonts include descenders, some do not.
-Display and headline fonts often omit descenders, as they can interfere with the overall look of the design.
-When choosing a font for body text, it’s generally best to choose one with descenders, as they add readability and improve the overall flow of the text.
+Display and headline fonts typically do not have descenders, as they can detract from the overall aesthetic of their design.
+When selecting fonts for body text, however, descenders often add readability while improving the general flow of the text.

-Descenders are important in typesetting because they can affect the overall “look” of a page of text.
-For example, if all of the descenders on a page are the same length, the page will have a tidy, uniform appearance.
-On the other hand, if the descenders are of different lengths, the page will look more dynamic and “active.”
+Descenders play an essential role in typesetting because they can alter the overall “look” of a page of text.
+For instance, all descenders on one page should have equal-length descenders to create an even and uniform appearance; on the other hand, having different-length descenders makes for more dynamic pages that look active and alive.

 While descenders can add an aesthetic element to a page, they also provide functional value.
 In specific languages (such as French), it is customary to leave extra spacing after words that end with letters with descenders (such as p,q, or g).
 This helps prevent two lines of text from running together on one line.